Looking for a Quick Profit? – Investors buying houses

 The Changing Game

-In the past, smart investors purchased investment properties at auctions, nearly ensuring they were getting a heck of a bargain.
+In the past, smart investors who buy homes purchased investment properties at auctions, nearly ensuring they were getting a heck of a bargain.
 They would drop several thousand dollars on new kitchen counters, new flooring and a few other updates and then sell the home for a tidy profit only a few months later.
 Those days seem to have come and gone, however.
 According to the U.S. News & World Report article, in the second quarter of 2018, only 32 percent of home flips were purchased as a foreclosure or bank-owned sale.
 In 2010, these types of homes encompassed more than 68 percent of all purchases.

 The lure of flip houses has been too strong for big companies and major players to leave it to individual investors.
 Now, investors have to be smarter, faster and play the game.
 “You not only have to be able to find the right house with an owner who is interested in selling, but you also need the financial means to be able to get through the actual work and marketing stages before you can see a payout,” the article says.